 What defiles a man

-- Having come from Jerusalem, the Pharisees and some of the scribes assembled themselves to Him,
+- And having come from Jerusalem, the Pharisees and some of the scribes assemble themselves to Him,

-- and saw that some of His disciples were eating bread with unclean hands (that is, unwashed).
+- and having seen that some of His disciples are eating bread with unclean hands (that is, unwashed;

-- And after returning from the market, they don’t eat if they didn’t wash.
+- And after returning from the market, they don’t eat unless they wash.
 And there are many other traditions that they received to hold fast to; washings of cups, and pitchers, and utensils, and couches for eating.)

 - And the Pharisees and the scribes interrogate Him: “Why don’t your disciples walk in the tradition of the elders, but eat the bread with unwashed hands?”